lawrennd/old_talks/_gp/includes/what-is-a-gp.md

 . . .

 * **an objective function** $\errorFunction(\cdot)$ defines the cost of misprediction.
+}{
+So how do Gaussian processes come in?
+Well in practice we normally perform machine learning using two functions.
+To combine data with a model we typically make use of:

+**a prediction function** a function which is used to make the predictions.
+It includes our beliefs about the regularities of the universe, our assumptions about how the world works, e.g. smoothness, spatial similarities, temporal similarities.

+**an objective function** a function which defines the cost of misprediction.
+Typically it includes knowledge about the world's generating processes (probabilistic objectives) or the costs we pay for mispredictions (empiricial risk minimization).
+}

 ### Uncertainty {data-transition="none"}

+\slidenotes{
 * Uncertainty in prediction arises from:

 * scarcity of training data and